nickboucher/ProtoN/wire_protocol.md

 - `ConList`'s OpCode is followed by the number of 1st-level `Prim`|`Con` it contains and then the same number of subsequent Container or Primitive values
 - `ConObject`s OpCode is followed by the number of 1st-level `Key` it contains and then the same number of subsequent Key values
 - Each message starts with a version number and is immediately followed by exactly one Container
-- If a type `PrimString` is immediately followed by another `PrimString`, it will be considered as silently concatenated with the previous `PrimString` in order to support strings of arbitrary length

 ## Wire Buffer Structure